-- On the engine side, position the belt around the clutch pulley.
-Be sure to add the 1/4 twist on each side between the clutch pulley and idler pulleys as shown in the Belt Routing decal. - 8.
-On the deck side, position the belt around the pulleys using the diagram as a guide.
-Ignore
+- 7. On the engine side, position the belt between the rear idler pulleys and around the clutch pulley.
+Be sure to add the 1/4 twist on each side forward of the rear idler pulleys.
+See the Belt Routing Decal for details. - 8.
+On the deck side, position the belt around the pulleys using the Belt Routing decal as a guide.